veritanium/personal-budget-app/README.md

     - [ ] Has tags
     - [x] Debits have from account
     - [x] Credits have to account
-    - [ ] Transfers create two ledger entries - 1 debit and 1 credit for the respective accounts, tags, and categories
+    - [?]
+Transfers create two ledger entries - 1 debit and 1 credit for the respective accounts, tags, and categories
     - [x] id, budget_id, title, description (optional), type (debit, credit), amount (cents), account_id, category_id (optional but strongly encouraged), entity_id (optional), currency_type (cash, digital)
-    - [ ] transactions auto format dollars and decimals but store in cents
+    - [x] transactions auto format dollars and decimals but store in cents
-    - [ ] transactions colored red for debit
+    - [x] transactions colored red for debit
-    - [ ] transactions can be edited and deleted
+    - [x] transactions can be edited and deleted
 - [ ] Create pivot table for transaction_tag
 - [ ] Create view of budgets
     - [ ] Views List of available budgets